Bombshell (2019 film): Plot

-Meanwhile, Gretchen Carlson is removed as co-anchor of the popular Fox and Friends show, and is transferred to a less popular show.
-Inundated by sexist comments on and off the air, including by Roger Ailes, Carlson meets with lawyers, Nancy Smith and Neil Mullin, who explain that Carlson's contract prevents her from suing the network, but she can sue Ailes personally.
+Meanwhile, Gretchen Carlson is removed as co-anchor of the popular Fox & Friends show, and transferred to a less popular show.
+Inundated by sexist comments on and off the air, including by Roger Ailes, Carlson meets with lawyers, Nancy Smith and Neil Mullin, who explain that her contract prevents her from suing the network, but she can sue Ailes personally.

-On her first day on The O'Reilly Factor, Kayla Pospisil meets fellow female staffer Jess Carr, and the two sleep together.
+On her first day on The O'Reilly Factor, Kayla Pospisil meets fellow female staffer Jess Carr, and they start a relationship.
 The next day, Ailes begins sexually harassing Pospisil.
-Pospisil begins to tell Carr about what happened, but Carr interrupts, saying she cannot get involved.
+She begins to tell Carr about what happened, is warned not to get involved because it could jeopardize their own relationship.

-Carlson is later fired, ostensibly for her on-air support of the federal assault weapons ban, and decides to sue Ailes.
-When the news breaks the next day, Ailes denies the allegations and Kelly admits to her core team Ailes sexually harassed her when she started at Fox.
+Carlson is later fired, ostensibly for her on-air support of the federal assault weapons ban, so decides to sue Ailes.
+When the news breaks the next day, Ailes denies the allegations and Kelly reveals to her core team that he sexually harassed her when she started at Fox.
 In the following weeks, despite a number of other women voicing their public support against Ailes, Kelly conspicuously refuses to make a comment on Carlson's accusations.

-Fox News retains the Paul Weiss firm to conduct an internal investigation.

 After more women accuse Ailes, Kelly starts to find other women at the network.
-Kelly visits Pospisil, and the two confide in each other.
-Kelly advises Pospisil to come forward, and after consulting with Carr, she does.
-Through her attorneys, Carlson later informs Ailes she has recorded conversations to support her claims, deliberately withholding them from Ailes’s lawyers in order to undermine his credibility.
+She visits Pospisil, and they confide in each other.
+Kelly encourages her to come forward, and after consulting with Carr, she does, and their relationship remains intact.
+Through her attorneys, Carlson later informs Ailes she has recorded conversations to support her claims, deliberately withholding them from Ailes's lawyers in order to undermine his credibility.

 Defeated, Ailes is fired by Fox co-creator Rupert Murdoch.
-Ailes settles Carlson's lawsuit for $20 million and an apology from Fox, but the agreement contains a non-disclosure agreement.
-Fox eventually paid the victims of sexual harassment $50 million, while paying Ailes and O'Reilly $65 million in severance.
+Ailes settles Carlson's lawsuit for $20 million and an apology from Fox, but the settlement contains a non-disclosure agreement.
+Fox eventually pays the victims of sexual harassment $50 million, while paying Ailes and O'Reilly $65 million in severance.